 Of course, the basics are there, such as dental, drug, and extended health coverage.
 It also includes travel insurance among many other benefits.

 True, Manulife, and GSC are two of your best private health insurance providers.
 But you should still look at your other private health insurance BC contact options.
-Comparison of their plans is key to ensuring you get adequate supplement for your MSP.
+Comparison of their plans is key to ensuring you get an adequate supplements for your MSP.

 Need more help figuring out which private BC health insurance company to choose?
 If so, then make sure you check this comprehensive guide we have.
 It'll help simplify the comparison process so you can get insured ASAP.